cfengine/documentation/reference/promise-types/defaults.markdown

 ### if_match_regex

-**Synopsis**: If this regular expression matches the current value of the variable, replace it with default
+**Description**: If this regular expression matches the current value of the variable, replace it with default

 If a parameter or variable is already defined in the current context, and the